Scurry County DWI Court Process

 -

-Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not intoxicated at the time of driving.
+Common Defenses: Common DUI defenses include challenging the legality of the traffic stop, questioning the accuracy of the breath or blood test results, and arguing that you were not actually intoxicated at the time of driving.
+An experienced DUI attorney can identify the most effective defenses for your specific case.

 -